maduhu/cloudstack-docs/rtd/source/concepts.rst

 latency of communications within the cloud is reduced compared to managing widely-dispersed zones from a single central Management Server.

-Usage records can also be consolidated and tracked at the region level, creating reports or invoices for each geographic region.
+Usage records are consolidated and tracked at the region level, creating reports or invoices for each geographic region.

 |region-overview.png: Nested structure of a region.|

 Regions are visible to the end user.
-When a user starts a guest VM on a particular CloudStack Management Server, the user is implicitly selecting that region for their guest.
+When a user starts a guest VM via a particular CloudStack Management Server, the user is implicitly selecting that region for their guest.
 Users might also be required to copy their private templates to additional regions to enable creation of